-Cell-based assays can be performed by complement-dependent cytotoxicity or flow cytometric crossmatch.
-In complement-dependent cytotoxicity, selected donor lymphocytes are incubated with recipient serum.
-If recipient DSA are present, antibodyantigen complexes form and fix complement, leading to complement-mediated cytotoxicity, which is then quantified based on the percentage of dead cells as determined by vital stain uptake (fluorescent or non-fluorecent).
-The sensitivity of this method can be improved by incubation with a secondary anti-human globulin, which enhances complement activation and allows detection of non-complement fixing antibodies.
-Disadvantages of this method include its complexity, time-intensity, limited sensitivity and specificity, and the potential for interference with intravenous immunoglobulin (IVIG) or other therapeutic antibodies.
+Cell-based assays can be performed by complement-dependent cytotoxicity [52] or flow cytometric crossmatch [53].
+In complementdependent cytotoxicity, selected donor lymphocytes are incubated with recipient serum.
+If recipient DSA are present, antibody-antigen complexes form and fix complement, leading to complement-mediated cytotoxicity, which is then quantified based on the percentage of dead cells as determined by vital stain uptake (fluorescent or non-fluorecent) [52].
+The sensitivity of this method can be improved by incubation with a secondary anti-human globulin, which enhances complement activation and allows detection of non-complement fixing antibodies [54].
+Disadvantages of this method include its complexity, time-intensity, limited sensitivity and specificity, and the potential for interference with intravenous immunoglobulin (IVIG) or other therapeutic antibodies [52,55].
 The flow cytometric crossmatch has higher sensitivity compared to complement-mediated cytotoxicity.
-It involves the incubation of fluorescent dye-labelled anti-human IgG antibodies that recognize DSA bound to donor lymphocytes after mixing with recipient serum.
+It involves the incubation of fluorescent dye-labelled antihuman IgG antibodies that recognize DSA bound to donor lymphocytes after mixing with recipient serum.
 Antibodies are identified by fluorescence signal, which correlates semi-quantitatively with the level of antibodies.
-This process is independent from complement binding, although complement-binding methods have been described.
-Therefore, flow cytometric crossmatch can detect both lower complement-binding and non-complement-binding antibodies.
+This process is independent from complement binding [56], although complement-binding have methods been described.
+Therefore, flow cytometric crossmatch can detect both lower complement-binding and non-complement-binding antibodies [55].